micmejia/bible-dump/NKJV/Matthew/Matt 4.md

 and said to Him, "If You are the Son of God, throw Yourself down.
 For it is written: 'He shall give His angels charge over you,' and, 'In _their_ hands they shall bear you up, Lest you dash your foot against a stone.' "

 ###### 7
-Jesus said to him, "It is written again, 'You shall not [^a]tempt the Lord your God.' "
+Jesus said to him, "It is written again, 'You shall not tempt the Lord your God.' "

 ###### 8
 Again, the devil took Him up on an exceedingly high mountain, and showed Him all the kingdoms of the world and their glory.